-- (a) The required portion of the power system for PSCAD[TM]/EMTDC[TM] modelling must be considered by the Connecting NSP on a case-by-case basis and could include any, or any combination, of the following: - equivalent network representation(s) developed by the Connecting NSP with sufficient assumptions, confidence and justification for aggregating remote parts of the power system; and - (ii) provided it does not result in adverse interactions between plant, or power system instability, hybrid modelling where plant models in remote locations, or remote regions, can be represented in an RMS-type simulation tool, such as PSS®E, are permitted. - (iii) complete PSCADTM/EMTDCTM type model of the NEM case provided by AEMO; - (b) The chosen power system model must always include, as a minimum, all of the following: - site-specific PSCAD[TM]/EMTDC[TM] model of the 4.6.6 Connection and the SSS for the 4.6.6 Connection (namely, the SSS applicable to the 4.6.6 Connection89); and - (ii) PSCAD[TM]/EMTDC[TM] model of all plant and all Committed new generating units, generating systems, market network service facilities and loads that include LIBR in electrical vicinity of the 4.6.6 Connection. - (c) When determining the extent of the power system model necessary for PSCAD[TM]/EMTDC[TM] modelling, the Connecting NSP must consider what power system phenomena or performance is being evaluated to confirm there is no adverse system strength impact, which may involve, without limitation: - (i) sub-synchronous resonance; - (ii) control interactions; or - (iii) torsional interactions.
+- equivalent network representation(s) developed by the Connecting NSP with sufficient assumptions, confidence and justification for aggregating remote parts of the power system; and - (ii) provided it does not result in adverse interactions between plant, or power system instability, hybrid modelling where plant models in remote locations, or remote regions, can be represented in an RMS-type simulation tool, such as PSS®E, are permitted. - (iii) complete PSCADTM/EMTDCTM type model of the NEM case provided by AEMO; - (b) The chosen power system model must always include, as a minimum, all of the following: - (i) site-specific PSCADTM/EMTDCTM model of the 4.6.6 Connection and the SSS for the 4.6.6 Connection (namely, the SSS applicable to the 4.6.6 Connection ); and - (ii) PSCADTM/EMTDCTM model of all plant and all Committed new generating production units, generating systems, integrated resource systems, market network service facilities and loads that include LIBR in electrical vicinity of the 4.6.6 Connection. - (c) When determining the extent of the power system model necessary for PSCADTM/EMTDCTM modelling, the Connecting NSP must consider what power system phenomena or performance is being evaluated to confirm there is no adverse system strength impact, which may involve, without limitation: - (i) sub-synchronous resonance; - (ii) control interactions; or - (iii) torsional interactions.